-We use MySql database, always the most up-to-date (at this writing that is 5.7, which is up to 3 times faster than previous versions).
+We use MySql database, always the most up-to-date (at this writing that is 8.0, which has many scaling improvements to support larger, faster sites).

 DaytonaWeb uses Smarty, a template engine that has been around for a long time and is very mature tech.
 It helps maintain the separation of logic and presentation, and is a very real factor in how fast our sites are while keeping the source easily readable and clean.

 Daytona uses the now-popular "Mobile First" doctrine.
 Mobile First lets us lay out a site so it looks great on phones and tablets first, then expand the display to also look great on a laptop or desktop.
 We achieve this using responsive web design, which actually reformats the display based on the size of your screen.

 We've been following the development of, and rapidly adopting, W3.CSS - an extremely useful library that allows us to abstract and use all of the best CSS3 standards.
 W3.CSS is relatively new but allows even better control over the visual aspects of a site than any others we have tried.
 CSS is at the lowest level of your browser so it makes sense to have all animation and formatting at that level, since it's the fastest.

 Organizing the handy display of cards and allowing them to shuffle, filter, and sort content is Isotope.